 Part 3: Tie-back to thesis

 This demonstrates that imposing a sin-tax on sugary drinks is one way to reduce the consumption of sugar based products.
 (Assuming that your thesis is about reducing consumption of sugary products and ways to do it).

-Additional Paragraphs - Challenging Your Own Arguments & Reinforcing Your Claims
+Additional Paragraphs: Challenging Your Own Arguments & Reinforcing Your Claims

 A good argumentative essay will also have paragraphs that address counter arguments.
 This demonstrates your knowledge of the topic and awareness of existing opposing arguments, which will impress most readers.
 However, if you are writing at university level, this will almost always be expected of you.